morea-framework/morea-framework.github.io/docs/change-hi/tips.md

 To ensure that those images look good, please make sure to crop them into squares (I.e. a 1:1 aspect ratio) and ensure that they are at least 200 pixels wide.

-## Tip 4: Consider reusing Outcomes and/or Readings
+## Consider reusing Outcomes and/or Readings

 When developing your workshop, it is worth taking a look at the already existing Outcomes and Readings.
 You can see the full list by navigating to the [Change-HI Outcomes page](https://change-hi.github.io/outcomes/) and the [Change-HI Readings page](https://change-hi.github.io/readings/) in the navbar.
 For example: